Lane

 In road transport, a lane is part of a roadway that is designated to be used by a single line of vehicles to control and guide drivers and reduce traffic conflicts.
-Most public roads (highways) have at least two lanes, one for traffic in each direction, separated by lane markings.
-On multilane roadways and busier two-lane roads, lanes are designated with road surface markings.
+Most public roads (highways) have at least two lanes, one for traffic in each direction, generally separated by lane markings.
+On multilane roadways and busier two-lane roads, lanes are generally designated with road surface markings.
 Major highways often have two multi-lane roadways separated by a median.

 Some roads and bridges that carry very low volumes of traffic are less than 15 ft wide, and are only a single lane wide.
 Vehicles travelling in opposite directions must slow or stop to pass each other.
 In rural areas, these are often called country lanes.
 In urban areas, alleys are often only one lane wide.
 Urban and suburban one lane roads are often designated for one-way traffic.